MellowNight/AetherVisor/README.md

 Here's how AetherVisor's features are implemented: https://mellownight.github.io/2023/01/19/AetherVisor.html.

-In the writeup, I mentioned multiple potential bugs that I fixed with band-aid solutions.
-If you experience any of these bugs, feel free to open an issue and/or propose a better fix.
+If you experience any bugs, feel free to open an issue and/or propose a better fix.

 ## Features